 I do, but we can discuss fair compensation privately.

 Yes, but only if my expenses for travel and accommodations are covered.

 I live in Florida, so my time zone is Eastern Time/GMT-5.

 I prefer Alex, but sign most things as Alexa for professional purposes and so people don't default to assuming I'm a man.

 Yes!
 You can find my bio—a short and long version—below as well as a few headshots to choose from.
 Feel free to use whatever works best for your promotional needs.

-Alexa Heinrich is an award-winning social media manager in Central Florida, the creator of the websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
-She is a passionate advocate for creating accessible and inclusive content for social media and has given presentations on the subject to brands, organizations, and conferences around the world including Harvard University, the National ADA Symposium, John Deere, GoFundMe, and the U.S. Congressional Progressive Caucus.
+Alexa Heinrich is an award-winning social media manager in Central Florida, the creator of the popular websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
+She is a passionate advocate for creating accessible and inclusive content for social media and has given presentations on the subject to digital professionals at numerous brands, organizations, and events around the world including Harvard University, the National ADA Symposium, the World Health Organization, and the U.S. Congressional Progressive Caucus.

 Feel free to download whichever headshot best suits your promotional purposes and crop as needed!
 Click the desired thumbnail for a high-res version.